 Painful, tingling feet are a typical symptom of peripheral neuropathy.
 Nearly 20 million Americans suffer from neuropathy, a chronic condition that results from damage to or compression of the nerves outside the spinal cord and brain.
-Common causes of neuropathy include diabetes, trauma, chemotherapy and other medications.
+Common causes of neuropathy include diabetes, trauma, chemotherapy, and other medications.

-Fortunately, in select cases neuropathy can be improved or reversed with nerve decompression surgery.
+Fortunately, in select cases, neuropathy can be improved or reversed with nerve decompression surgery.
 Performed on an outpatient basis and taking less than an hour, the procedure involves relieving the pressure on a nerve by surgically removing the constricting tissue or bone, or widening the canal encasing the nerve.
-Decompression surgery is successful in relieving the symptoms of neuropathy in up to 90% of well selected patients.
-The procedure is minimally invasive, requiring only small incisions over the affected area thus promoting a quicker recovery.
+Decompression surgery is successful in relieving the symptoms of neuropathy in up to 90% of well-selected patients.
+The procedure is minimally invasive, requiring only small incisions over the affected area, thus promoting a quicker recovery.

-Of Dr. Rose Frank Sussina says, “He was the most polite doctor I’ve ever been to.
-He explained everything in detail, no big words.
+Of Dr. Rose, Frank Sussina says, “He was the most polite doctor I’ve ever been to.
+He explained everything in detail, with no big words.
 He put it all on the table.
 From the nurses to the technicians, the staff at the Ambulatory Surgery Center was excellent.
 And I’ve recommended four more people to Dr. Rose.”